OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:38

-For I have come down from heaven, not to do My own will, but the will of Him who sent Me.
+For I came down from heaven, not to do My own will, but to fulfil the will of Him who sent Me.

 ## John 6:39